DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 - Full 6OP-DX files support (**.6opsynth** for entire synthesizer, **.6opcart** for 32-voice cartridge, with extended features such modulation matrices and operator ON/OFF switch states - these features are not supported by DX7 SysEx).
 - DX7 SysEx, **.6opcart** and **.6opsynth** files also can be imported/loaded by drag and drop (drop the file on the touchscreen).
 - Bank/voice select by voltage: supported via discrete VOICE input jack (0V to +10V unipolar CV).
-- 8 assignable independent CV input jacks.
+- 8 assignable CV input jacks (assigments via modulation matrix).
-- Modulation Matrix (via MENU button): each voice can use up to 16 customizable modulations.
+- Modulation Matrix (via MENU button): each voice can use up to 24 customizable modulations.
 - Modulation sources: 13 (VEL., AFT., MW, PB, CV1, CV2, CV3, CV4, CV5, CV6, CV7, CV8, LFO).
 - Modulation targets: 90 (near all DX7 OP parameters, plus EG BIAS).
-- Modulation ranges: -100% to +100% (RELative modulation), 0 to 100% (ABSolute modulation).
-Modulation can be inverted.
+- Modulation ranges: -100% to +100% (RELative modulation), or 0 to 100% (ABSolute modulation).
+- Modulation can be inverted and temporary disabled.
 - Preferences (global preferences, via dedicated page, access from MENU button).
 - Intuitive graphic envelope editor.
 - Learnable (by using V/OCT and GATE attached to an external MIDI controller) OPerator BREAKPOINT setting (per operator).